idsia-robotics/proximity-quadrotor-learning/README.md

 A Jupyter notebook on how we extract the data can be found [here](https://github.com/idsia-robotics/proximity-quadrotor-learning/tree/master/dataset).

-### Code
+## Code
-The code present in this repository is structured to be used in a directory structure like the one that follows.
+The code present in this repository is thought to be used in a directory structured like the one that follows.

     .
     ├── script                  # Script directory